DataDog/hiring-engineers/answers.md

 ----------
 ##Level2
 I took a really simple web application in python with which you can vote for different subjects, with an admin page to create questions and change the choices or see the statistics.
-The code is available on demand, but here are the way I integrated the code to get insights from my app.
+The code is available on demand, however, along the way of the document, I'll explaine the way I integrated the code to get insights from my app and [here](https://github.com/CharlyF/hiring-engineers/blob/master/Code/views.py) you can find the page that gathers most of the calls and exchanges with the API.

 #####The load test & the latency
 To compute the latency and the page views, I used the following code, inspired from the documentation for the API in python ([Documentation](http://docs.datadoghq.com/api/)) :